davewasthere/davebeer/_posts/2012-10-02-when-people-steal-your-images.md

 <img src="http://www.davewasthere.com/travel/images011/wtc1.jpg" alt="The world trade center under attack" />

 But I can't seem to find the source for the image.
 The best quality image is on a greek news site.
-But are they the source.
+But are they the source?
 If I can't attibute it or get permission, should I take it down?

 Hard to know what the best course of action is...